 The Chief Financial Officer (Staff Services Manager I) manages BCDC’s financial services unit, which includes budget, accounting, contracts, procurement, facilities management and Commissioner affairs.

-The Accounting Officer (Senior Accounting Officer) performs professional accounting duties in the establishment and maintenance of accounts and financial records for BCDC.
+The two Accounting Officers (Senior Accounting Officer) perform professional accounting duties in the establishment and maintenance of accounts and financial records for BCDC.

 The Records Manager (Associate Governmental Program Analyst) manages the conversion of hard copy records and historical data into an electronic format and oversees the maintenance of this information in accordance with records retention, disaster recovery, information privacy and public disclosure requirements.